 to well below the least significant digit of PAR.
 The

 smallest value that can be used is 1.E-37.

 is also possible to actually zero the value of a parameter by using the

 In order to omit a line from the fit or to predict a line carrying zero frequency:

 It is possible to assign a zero error to a line and such a line will most of the time be rejected from the fit.
 This mechanism is not safe, however, since if accidentally the obs-calc deviation for this line falls below a certain threshold (of the order of 0.001) then this line can be captured into the fit and in consequence will distort it.

-To run a prediction from known constants but without any lines set up a dummy .lin file with just one line carrying legal quantum numbers and fix all constants in the .par file.
-Then run SPFIT, which will generate .bin and .var files, so that SPCAT can then be run.
+In order to run a prediction from known constants but without any lines set up a dummy .lin file with just one line carrying legal quantum numbers and fix all constants in the .par file.
+Then run SPFIT, which will generatethe .var file, allowing SPCAT to be run.

-The .lin file is, in the current program version, read either to the number of lines declared in the .par file or to the first blank line, whichever comes first.
+The .lin file is read either to the number of lines declared in the .par file or to the first blank line, whichever comes first.
 There is thus no need to count the number of lines manually: just set an excessively large number in the .par file.

 Uncertain lines/additional information can be kept at the end of the .lin file, after at least one blank line, and will not interfere with running of the program.
 Furthermore, it is possible to place comments at the end of each line, and this is used for example in the annotation scheme used by the PIFORM program.

-The .par file is read up to the number of declared parameters, or to
+The .par file is acted on up to the number of declared parameters, or to

 the first blank line, whichever comes first.
 However, if there are